 NXT stands for next, referring to the time-stepping.
-The first group of terms on the rhs of the momentum equations corresponds to the Coriolis and advection terms that are decomposed in a vorticity part (VOR), a kinetic energy part (KEG) and the vertical advection (ZAD) in the vector invariant formulation, and into Coriolis and advection (COR+ADV) in the flux formulation.
-The following terms are the pressure gradient contributions (HPG, Hydrostatic Pressure Gradient, and SPG, Surface Pressure Gradient).
-Contributions from lateral diffusion and vertical diffusion are added to the rhs in the dynldf.F90 and dynzdf.F90 modules; the latter includes the surface and bottom stresses.
-The external forcings and parameterisations require complex inputs (surface wind stress calculation using bulk formulae, estimation of mixing coefficients) that are carried out in modules of the SBC, LDF and ZDF categories and described in Chapters 6, 8 and 9, respectively.
+The first group of terms on the rhs of the momentum equations corresponds to the Coriolis and advection terms that are decomposed into a vorticity part (VOR), a kinetic energy part (KEG) and, a vertical advection part (ZAD) in the vector invariant formulation or a Coriolis and advection part(COR+ADV) in the flux formulation.
+The terms following these are the pressure gradient contributions (HPG, Hydrostatic Pressure Gradient, and SPG, Surface Pressure Gradient); and contributions from lateral diffusion (LDF) and vertical diffusion (ZDF), which are added to the rhs in the dynldf.F90 and dynzdf.F90 modules.
+The vertical diffusion term includes the surface and bottom stresses.
+The external forcings and parameterisations require complex inputs (surface wind stress calculation using bulk formulae, estimation of mixing coefficients) that are carried out in modules SBC, LDF and ZDF and are described in Chapters 6, 8 and 9, respectively.